SzokeMark-Andor/sparc-rcf-artifact/README.md

     Narrative overview of the dataset, RAR model, NMF setup, and global results, including approximate values for the global RAR and group-level acceleration scales.

   - `sparc_rar_nmf_comp3_nonoverlap_summary.txt`
-    Short text summary reporting how often the low-acceleration subgroup (`comp3_dom`) has non-overlapping 1σ intervals in \(g^\dagger\) compared to other groups across the scanned configurations.
+    Short text summary reporting how often the low-acceleration subgroup (`comp3_dom`) has non-overlapping 1σ intervals in `g_dagger` compared to other groups across the scanned configurations.

 - **Figures**